Khristina Chess

 Author Bio

-Khristina Chess is an award-winning author of a dozen young adult novels, including The Cutting Edge of Friendship, The Delinquent Hero, and Junior Missing.
-Hollow Beauty, her book about eating disorders, was named a finalist in the Next Generation India Book Awards.
-She tackles tough teen topics and writes binge-worthy books across multiple genres, including contemporary, thriller, mystery, and adventure.
+Khristina Chess is an award-winning author of more than a dozen young adult novels, including The Cutting Edge of Friendship, The Delinquent Hero, and Junior Missing.
+Her novel about eating disorders, Hollow Beauty, was named a finalist in the Next Generation Indie Book Awards.
+She tackles tough teen topics and writes binge-worthy books across multiple genres, including contemporary, thriller, mystery, dystopian, and adventure.

 In a recent interview from her alma mater, she described how her experience in the creative writing program prepared her for success.